Precisely what is Plastic Surgery?

 - Reduce drugs and alcohol.

-Be sure that you have proper expectations about the results you may get.
-For people who are not happy with their general looks rather than just a certain part of their appearance, a cosmetic procedure is probably not the answer.
-These people are unlikely to be happy with the outcome of only one cosmetic surgery procedure.
-They may end up having one procedure after another, which can be harmful and expensive .
+Be sure to have realistic expectations about the results you may get.
+For those that are not happy with their overall appearance rather than just a certain part of it, cosmetic surgery is probably not for them.
+These people are not lifely to be satisfied with the outcome of only one cosmetic surgery procedure.
+They may end up having one procedure after another, which can be expensive and harmful .

-Before you choose to have cosmetic surgery, consider your general health.
-Remember that all procedures have risks.
-And having a health condition such as heart disease or high blod pressure can make the risk higher.
+Before you choose to have a cosmetic procedure, think about your overall health.
+Consider that all procedures have certain risks.
+And having a health condition such as heart disease or high blod pressure can increase the risk.

 [yt_playlist mainid=”Y0eKEVrkKC0″ vdid=”Y0eKEVrkKC0,IMM5ZxBo5bA,OyKFS693dsQ,QY2VglxE-Cw” novd=”4″]